Karolinska Institute: Education

-Departments

-Rankings and reputation
+Rankings and controversies

 The Karolinska Institute is not listed in the overall QS World University Rankings since it only ranks multi-faculty universities.
 However, QS does rank the Karolinska Institute in the category of Medicine, placing it as the best in Sweden, 3rd in Europe and 5th worldwide in 2020.
 In 2015, the QS ranked the Department of Dental Medicine 1st in the world.

 According to the 2021 Times Higher Education World University Rankings, the Karolinska Institute is ranked 10th worldwide and 5th in Europe in clinical, pre-clinical and other health subjects.

 The 2021 U.S. News & World Report Best Global University Ranking placed KI as 11th worldwide in Psychiatry and Psychology.

 In 2019, the Academic Ranking of World Universities ranked the Karolinska Institute in 4th place worldwide for pharmacy, 5th for public health, 6th for nursing, and 21st for clinical medicine.

 The university was a founding member of the League of European Research Universities.